 Meghan: Teachstone was founded in 2008 to scale CLASS®, a classroom observation tool that was developed by researchers at UVA to assess how teachers interact with students.

-Teachstone helps organizations implement CLASS solutions ranging from teaching data collection to teacher professional developments.
+Teachstone helps organizations implement CLASS solutions ranging from teaching data collection to providing teachers professional development.
 Whether we’re training teachers’ coaches to help them support teachers, or providing professional development directly to teachers, everything we do is about helping students be more successful through more effective instruction.

 Zak: Ok, that is really interesting.
 What does that mean in terms of your marketing strategy?